dotnet/docs/docs/core/tools/dotnet-tool-uninstall.md

 ## Arguments

-`PACKAGE_ID`
+`PACKAGE_NAME`

-ID of the NuGet package that contains the .NET Core Global tool to uninstall.
+Name/ID of the NuGet package that contains the .NET Core Global tool to uninstall.
+You can find the package name using the [dotnet tool list](dotnet-tool-list.md) command.

 ## Options

 `-g|--global`

 Specifies that the tool to be removed is from a user-wide installation.
+Can't be combined with the `--tool-path` option.
 If you don't specify this option, you must specify the `--tool-path` option.

 `-h|--help`